Misa Amane: In film

+Several years after Light's death, it is revealed in the sequel film Death Note: Light Up the New World that Light secretly had a son, who was expected to inherit a Death Note and carry on Kira's legacy.
+Teru Mikami, who is the boy's legal guardian, has a history of working with Misa, which implies that she is the birth mother of Light's son.

 In other media

 In the live-action television drama, Misa is portrayed by Hinako Sano.
 Unlike the manga and anime, she has a red death note.
 Her hair is also brown instead of blonde, similarly to the live-action films.
 When she goes to dig up her buried Death Note, Mikami's assistant steals it, and Mikami uses it to help Kira.
 Her Death Note is burned by a fire set by Mikami; consequently, her memory of the Death Note is erased.

-In the musical adaptation, Misa is portrayed by Fuka Yuduki and Sakura Kiryuu.
+In the musical adaptation, Misa is portrayed by Fuka Yuduki and Sakura Kiryu.